Azure/GPT-RAG/docs/AZDO-SETUP.md

 > dev_client_id='<guid>' # manually assign the correct client ID
 > ```
 >
-> Also note you may also get the client IDs from the Azure Portal.
+> Also note you may get the client IDs from the Azure Portal.

 > [!NOTE]
 > The existing/unmodified federated credentials created by Azure Developer CLI in the Service Principals may be deleted.